 The IRS defines the tax settlement program for tax debtors as the Offer in Compromise.
 Some states have similar tax settlement options to the IRS, but have varying procedures.
 Ultimately, whether you're looking for tax settlement help for your IRS or state tax issues, it is important to arm yourself with as much information as possible.

-What is a Tax Settlement?
+What is a tax settlement?

-How to get help for a Tax Settlement?
+How to get help for a tax settlement?

-It's important to note that over the years, since tax settlement is such a highly desired option for those with tax debt, there has been an excess of bad or false information spread around about the realities of tax settlement.
-This is truly too bad, since tax settlement is an available option, but it requires some real and truthful assessments of one's financial situation.
+It's important to note that since a tax settlement is such a highly desired option for those with tax debt, there has been an excess of false information spread around about the realities of tax settlement over the years.

 Getting tax settlement help doesn't have to be hard or confusing.
 At 20/20 Tax Resolution you can have a free consultation with a licensed tax professional.
-This means you'll be dealing with a tax expert that is actually qualified to understand the scope of your situation and all of the tax laws, policies, and procedures.
-Contact us for a realistic and honest evaluation of your options to settle your tax debt situation once and for all.
+You'll be dealing with a tax expert that is qualified to understand the scope of your situation and all of the tax laws, policies and procedures that go into developing a realistic resolution strategy.

 Contact us for an honest evaluation of your options to settle your tax debt situation once and for all.
 You deserve to live a life free of tax debt.

 shortly about your tax situation.